The Galapagos Islands are unique – probably the only place on earth where we can get a real sense of what the world was like before humans.

 A group of 13 islands lying in the Pacific Ocean 600 miles off the coast of Ecuador, the Galapagos are a fascinating living laboratory.
 Each island is host to its own extraordinary mix of flora and fauna that has been blown or washed across from mainland South America and forced to adapt to survive.
 From the youngest Island Fernandina which is still being formed, to the oldest island Espanola formed 3.5 million years ago, each has its own unique landscape and set of ecosystems.

-What makes theses islands truly unique is that they have remained isolated from predators (most notably humans) for most of their history.
+What makes these islands truly unique is that they have remained isolated from predators (most notably humans) for most of their history.
 The result is a unique and diverse range of animals that are totally unafraid of humans.
 From breeding boobies, to flightless cormorants, to iguanas and giant tortoises, the fearlessness of the fauna here is astounding.